paolo-projects/jorun/README.md

       - test
 ```

-This sample YML file shows two task types you can run:
+This sample YML file shows three task types you can run:

 - **Shell**: a task launching a shell command
 - **Docker**: a task optimized for docker containers
-- **Group**: a task that groups other tasks (for parallel execution)
+- **Group**: a task that groups other tasks.
+Used when you have a lot of tasks with the same dependencies, to avoid writing all of them every time

 The task runner supports searching for a pattern in the task output to
 signal its completion.
 This way you can start a dependent task after the pattern